MangoKiwiPlumGrape/me_cleaner_thinkpad/README.md

 ## Usage

 Internal flashing is blocked on every modern ThinkPad and most other platforms from 8th gen onwards.
-You need an external SPI programmer — a CH341A with a SOIC8 clip is the standard setup.
+You need an external SPI programmer — a CH341A with a SOIC8 clip / WSON8 probe is the standard setup.

 **1. Find your chip**